Chapter 1 Resurrections

 “You are safe now,” answered Jesus.

 “You are on the New Earth.
 We are in the next age now.
 This is a time of deep healing for all.
-But Adilah, you know the ways of Agape Love quite well already.”
+But Adilah, you know much of the ways of agape love already.”

-“Yes, my darling one, the highest form of love,” replied Ruach.
+“Yes, my darling Adilah, the highest form of love,” replied Ruach.
 “And we have prepared a place for you.”

 “I do not deserve this,” whispered Adilah.

-“You were always worthy of our blessings.
-The suffering you experienced in the Previous Age and the way your heart was so open, you have prepared yourself for what is to come.”
+“You were always worthy of our love.
+The suffering you experienced in the Previous Age and the way your heart was so open have prepared you for what is to come.”